tidyhf/Pixoo64-Advanced-Tools/README.md

 - **Live Audio Visualizer**: Choose from effects like *Classic Bars*, *Radial Pulse*, and *Vortex* to visualize your PC's audio.
 - **RSS Feeds**: Pull in live news, updates, or custom info feeds to show on your Pixoo.
 - **AI Image Generation**: Generate AI images within the app for free with zero setup.
+-  _NEW!_ **Webcam Streamer**: Stream your webcam live and save frame for easy display, with added shuffle and import/export functions!

 ---